Like Father, Like Son

 8C4DA34B-0578-4DAE-8D2D-32D5DB7186BC

-Yes, I’ve been forced to slow down because of quarantine lifestyle but I don’t think I have ever been so mentally exhausted.
-The unrelenting COVID-19, the tragic displays of injustice topped off with the constant political bantering have worn me out.
-I’ve struggled for answers as to how our nation has gotten into the mess we are in and I’ve wondered if we can ever recover.
+The quarantine of 2020 forced us to slow our pace of life but I don’t think I was ever been so mentally exhausted.
+The unrelenting COVID-19, the tragic displays of injustice topped off with the constant political bantering wore me out.
+I struggled for answers as to how our nation has gotten into such a mess and I wondered if recovery was possible.

 Philip asked Jesus, “Lord, show us the Father and that will be enough for us.”